abdulriiyaz/project-showcase/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Ways to center a div or an Node element in html using css.

+Centering a div in CSS can be achieved using various methods, and the choice of method depends on the specific layout requirements and design constraints.
+Here are several ways to center a div:

+Using Flexbox:

+css
+Copy code
+.container {
+  display: flex;
+  justify-content: center;
+  align-items: center;
+}
+Using Grid:

+css
+Copy code
+.container {
+  display: grid;
+  place-items: center;
+}
+Using Absolute Positioning:

+css
+Copy code
+.container {
+  position: relative;
+}
+.centered {
+  position: absolute;
+  top: 50%;
+  left: 50%;
+  transform: translate(-50%, -50%);
+}
+Using Margin Auto (Horizontal Centering):

+css
+Copy code
+.container {
+  margin-left: auto;
+  margin-right: auto;
+}
+Using Text-Align (Inline Elements):

+css
+Copy code
+.container {
+  text-align: center;
+}
+Using Table-Cell and Vertical Align:

+css
+Copy code
+.container {
+  display: table;
+}
+.centered {
+  display: table-cell;
+  vertical-align: middle;
+}
+Using Flexbox with Column Direction for Vertical Centering:

+css
+Copy code
+.container {
+  display: flex;
+  flex-direction: column;
+  justify-content: center;
+  height: 100vh;
+}
+Using Grid with Place-Content for Both Axes:

+css
+Copy code
+.container {
+  display: grid;
+  place-content: center;
+  height: 100vh;
+}